-Considering the JBL Flip 5's waterproofness and above-average sound quality, we think it's verging-on-premium price is fair, and if anything a pretty good deal.
+Considering the JBL Flip 5's waterproofness and above-average sound quality, we think it's a pretty good deal.
 For those that want decent sound quality in a package that can take a beating, it's a worthwhile purchase.

-Possibly one of the best summertime beach speakers around, the JBL Flip 5 is great for those that are ok with good but less-than-premium sound, as long as it means the speaker can take a beating and doesn't cost too much.
+Possibly one of the best summertime beach speakers around, the JBL Flip 5 is great for those that are ok with good but less-than-premium sound, as long as it means the speaker can take a beating without breaking the bank.

 — Max Mutter and Michelle Powell